Let's live from the Southern Command in sunny South Florida.

 America's over.

-Uh, there is no such thing as American exceptionalism.
+There is no such thing as American exceptionalism.

-It's always more those rip currents.
+It's always one of those rip currents.

 But now they're openly making it their theme.

-Obama and his wife are basically out saying America's over.
+Obama and his wife are basically out saying, America's over.

-They're doing okay and they did okay, but nobody's going to after this.
+They're doing okay, and they did okay, but nobody's going to after this.

 It's a mess.